RedstoneTesseracted/Lockdown/README.md

 # TODO:

-* Make force-field projectors work in all directions
 * Optimize drone AI
 * Create wiki
 * Test that the legacy wand works on active force field projectors